How to Deal with Imposter Syndrome as a Freelancer

 While you don’t need any formal qualifications to work as a freelance editor, taking a course or earning a certificate can help you prove to yourself that you have the necessary skills.

-You can try each course for free or save 15% with the Proofreader and Editor Course Bundle.
+You can try two lessons for free from each course, and you’ll save 15% with the Proofreader and Editor Course Bundle.

 Start your journey